 Maintaining a safe environment is a high priority.
 Compliance with certain regulatory inspections is mandatory.
 All relevant documentation is on file and upon request is available for inspection.

 An annual inspection of the Fire alarm system, emergency lighting and fire extinguishers is performed by Wooleys and results are on file.

 Since the Regulatory Fire Order 2005 fire safety including fire risk assessment has devolved to a responsible individual in the organisation, currently the ops group manager.
 This is based upon the format outlined in the government publication Fire Safety risk assessment small and medium places of assembly.
 This usually annual Fire Risk Assessment is posted on the website and is supplemented by additional weekly and monthly checks by the hall manager.

 A general risk assessment for the hall is performed again latterly by the ops group manager and is based upon guidance from the health and safety executive.
 This risk assessment is occasionally requested by potential hirers and is posted on the website from which it is accessible to download

-The hall will undergo a fixed installation electrical check in October 2021.
+The hall underwent a fixed installation electrical check in October 2021.
 This is scheduled every three years.

 Electrical testing of stage equipment was performed in October 2017 and is next due in October 2022.